singyanchiu/CS188-Artificial-Intelligence-Projects/README.md

 ## ghostbusters
 ### Project 4 - Ghostbusters
 https://inst.eecs.berkeley.edu/~cs188/fa18/project4.html
 A relatively more straight forward project compared to the rest.
+Involves implementation of a discrete distribution class which represents the probability distribution of the ghost.
+Implemented update functions for time elapse and observation, by both exact evaluation and particle filtering.